BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

-##### Codes to convert data in an sqlite database's table to PDF using safe query with SQLAlchemy ORM:
+##### 2.Codes to convert data in an sqlite database's table to PDF using safe query with SQLAlchemy ORM:

 (Snack in the codes below is an sqlite database table) (the PDF file will be stored in CoinSnack2.pdf)